 We are party to a registration rights agreement, or Registration Rights Agreement, which provides the Sponsors the right to demand that we file a registration statement and the Sponsors and the Co-Investors the right to request that their shares be covered by a registration statement that we are otherwise filing, subject to certain limitations.
 During the first two years after our IPO, upon the request of both Sponsors, we may be required to initiate an unlimited number of registrations under the Securities Act in order to register the resale of their ordinary shares with an anticipated aggregate offering price of at least \$50 million in the case of a "long-form registration" and \$20 million in the case of a "short-form registration."
-After the second anniversary of our IPO, each Sponsor may require us to initiate three "long-form registrations," provided that each has an aggregate offering price of at least \$50 million, and an unlimited number of "short-form registrations," provided that each has an aggregate offering price of at least \$50 million, and an unlimited number of "short-form registrations," provided that each has an aggregate offering price of at least \$20 million, under the Securities Act in order to register the resale of their ordinary shares.
+After the second anniversary of our IPO, each Sponsor may require us to initiate three "long-form registrations," provided that each has an aggregate offering price of at least \$50 million, and an unlimited number of "short-form registrations," provided that each has an aggregate offering price of at least \$50 million, under the Securities Act in order to register the resale of their ordinary shares.
 The minimum offering amounts may be reduced with the approval of the Sponsors.
 In the event that we propose to register any of our securities under the Securities Act, either for our own account or for the account of other security holders, the Sponsors and Co-Investors are entitled to notice of such registration and are entitled to certain "piggyback" registration rights allowing them to include their ordinary shares in such registration, subject to certain marketing and other limitations.
 We may, in certain circumstances, defer such registrations.
-In addition, in an underwritten offering, including an underwritten initial public offering, the managing underwriter, if any, has the right, subject to specified conditions, to limit the number of registrable
+In addition, in an underwritten offering, including an underwritten initial public offering, the managing underwriter, if any, has the right, subject to specified conditions, to limit the number of registrable securities such holders may include.
+Any such limitations on the number of registrable securities that may be included by such hold

-In fiscal year 2009, in connection with our IPO, we and the selling shareholders in our IPO, which included Bali Investments S.àr.l., Seletar, Geyser and some of our executive officers, incurred total offering expenses, excluding underwriting discounts and commissions, of approximately \$8 million.
+In fiscal year 2009, in connection with our IPO, we and the selling shareholders in our IPO, which included Bali Investments S.àr.I., Seletar, Geyser and some of our executive officers, incurred total offering expenses, excluding underwriting discounts and commissions, of approximately \$8 million.
 We paid all the expenses of the IPO, including expenses of the selling shareholders, other than the underwriting discounts and commissions attributable to shares sold by the selling shareholders, pursuant to the Registration Rights Agreement.

-Participants in our Executive Plan are party to Management Shareholders Agreements that provides them "piggyback" registration rights alongside with the Sponsors and Co-Investors.
+Participants in our Executive Plan are party to a Management Shareholders Agreement that provides them "piggyback" registration rights alongside with the Sponsors and Co-Investors.

-Management Shareholders Agreements
+Management Shareholders Agreement